 The country celebrates the day by organising many activities for children including performances, competitions and cultural events, while sweets, books, stationery and other gifts are distributed to children.

-International Children’s Day on the 1st of June and World Children’s Day on the 20th of September.
+Children in Germany are twice as special!
+The country celebrates two days for International Children’s Day on the 1st of June and World Children’s Day on the 20th of September.
 They take these days very seriously, even coming up with a different motto each year.
-This year’s motto was ‘Wir Kinder haben Rechte!’ – ‘We children have rights!’
+This year’s motto was ‘Wir Kinder haben Rechte!’ – ‘We children have rights!

 Aside from the usual celebrations, many Germans remind themselves that there are many children in need around the world, so they also raise funds and volunteer to help less fortunate children on these days.